How to Roll a Hash Joint | Rolling Hash

 If you’re looking down at a tasty brown block of hash or a squidgy blob of charas and have no idea where to start using it, WeedRepublic has you covered!

-This ‘How to Roll a Hash Joint’ guide will give you all the information you need to make the perfect hash joint.
+This ‘How to Roll a Hash Joint with no paper’ guide will give you all the information you need to make the perfect hash joint.
 We cover:

 - How to prepare your hash for a joint.